AY-realtime/Patcher/README.md

 The scripts "models.py", "example.py" and "controllers.py" are from https://github.com/Ratfink/ControlTimingSafety.jl , courtesy Shengjie Xu, Clara Hobbs and team.

 # NOTES
-1) Outputs detailed messages at runtime.
+1) PATCHER outputs detailed messages at runtime.
 To suppress messages, comment out appropriate logging.info() calls in the code.
 2) NP-RM scheduling policy and "hold-and-kill" missing control update policy is not yet tested.
 3) Analysis time is sensitive to number of jobs spawned ("horizon" value), number of tasks including  sporadic ones, number and size of control systems.